Raptyyy/rapty_ac_vr_guide/README.md

 "**Mirror texture**" enables the game window to show your VR view, recommended to enable it

 ### System
-I would recommend not messing with these settings as they dont really have any meaningful impact and can cause issues.
+I would recommend not messing with these settings as they don't really have any meaningful impact and can cause issues.

 ## 6. Custom Shaders Patch settings
 I will not cover every setting in CSP (that would be a lot to cover), but only the ones that matter for VR performance.